Welcome to Clark!

 Full-time students enrolling in the spring semester will recieve information from their individual programs about orientation scheduling.

 Please email your program contact if you have any questions your specific orientation.

 Forms and Billing

 Final Official Transcripts

-If you had not completed your undergraduate degree at the time of your application, please send your final official transcripts (and certificate of graduation, if applicable) to the Graduate Admissions Office.
+If you had not completed your degree at the time of your application, please send your final official transcripts (and certificate of graduation, if applicable) to the Graduate Admissions Office.
 Please keep in mind that your admission to any program is contingent upon receipt of your final official transcript.
 If you have questions, please contact us.

 The State of Massachusetts requires that all students at any college within the state show a complete record of immunity against communicable disease.
 To ensure the best health for you and all Clark students, you will need to have your doctor or other health care provider complete the following Graduate Immunization Record forms:

 - Graduate Tuberculosis Screening Questionnaire

 Once you have the completed forms, you can upload them to your online account as "Immunization Forms" in your Applicant Status Page.
 Please make sure to bring your original immunization forms with you when you arrive to Clark for orientation.
 Completed immunization record forms must be submitted by the following deadlines:

 All enrolling students who do not have US citizenship are required to obtain an F-1 Visa to enter the United States as a student, and will need to receive an I-20 Form from Clark University in order to matriculate.